nzoschke/gofaas/docs/worker-functions.md

 ```
 > From [template.yml](template.yml)

-Note the longer timeout (15s vs. default 3s) we give the worker in case it needs it.
+Note the longer timeout (15s versus default 3s) we give the worker in case it needs it.
 Also note the environment variable and policy for the bucket.
-When we deploy this, AWS will set up the bucket and permissions before creating the Lambda.
+When we deploy this, AWS will set up the bucket and permissions before creating the Lambda function.

 ## Go Code